 Weight: 7.33 ounces

-The Galaxy Note 20 Ultra boasts a huge 6.9-inch display with a dynamic 120Hz refresh rate, a sharp 108MP camera with laser auto focus and a more responsive S Pen with a 9ms response rate.
+The Galaxy Note 20 Ultra boasts a huge 6.9-inch display with a dynamic 120Hz refresh rate, a sharp 108MP camera with laser auto focus and a more responsive S Pen.
 The regular Galaxy Note 20 is the better option for those who can live without a 120Hz display and and more advanced cameras.

 Galaxy Note 20 Ultra review: What I like